mietzen/porkbun-ddns/README.md

 ## Setup on Porkbun

 Make sure that any domain you use this client with has API access enabled.
 See the below picture for reference.
+If this is not enabled, you'll see an error about your API keys being invalid, despite them being correct.

 ![API Access Enabled](API_Access_Enabled.png)